immutable/imx-core-sdk-golang/GOLANG_GUIDELINES.md

 v1 := transformV(v) // use return value and different type
 ```

-Bad (reference by pointer and mutation):
+:x: Bad (reference by pointer and mutation):
 ```
 for i, _ := range slice {
   slice[i].someField = ... // reference by pointer and in place mutation